Submission: Cost recovery for on-board cameras - Fisheries NZ discussion paper

 The parliamentary record makes it clear that when cost recovery was inserted into the Fisheries Act 1996, Parliament did not intend cost recovery to be optional.
 Cost recovery levies are now the only revenue paid by the fishing industry for exclusive access to a public resource.

 Recent briefings to the Minister for Oceans and Fisheries by Fisheries NZ make it clear that overall cost recovery levies have been falling in real terms since they were introduced in 1996/7.
-Levies are almost $10 million per year below the level they would be if they had kept pace with inflation.
+Levies are over $10 million per year below the level they would be if they had kept pace with inflation.

 Summary of ELI’s response to the proposal: